 A Scrum Master coordinates the working of a project team.
 However, under Scrum, there is another manager known as the Product Owner.

-A Product Owner is significantly different from a Scrum Master.
+A Product Owner is significantly different from a Scrum in what is scrum Master is.
 A Scrum Master's main responsibility lies in increasing team output.
 On the other hand, a Product Owner is responsible for making sure product value requirements are met through scrum processes.

 While Scrum Masters are concerned with the operations of a team, Product Owners are more concerned with product development.